Griffin-McCauley/DS5100-Final-Project/README.md

 * change_weight
     * Purpose: to change the weight of a single side
     * Inputs:
-            - the face value to be changed (string or number depending on initialization)
+        * the face value to be changed (string or number depending on initialization)
-            - the new weight (float)
+        * the new weight (float)
     * Output: a modified weights distribution
 * roll
     * Purpose: to roll the die one or more times
-    * Input: a number to specify how many times the dice should be rolled
+    * Input: a number to specify how many times the dice should be rolled (defaults to 1)
     * Output: a list of outcomes
 * show_die
     * This method shows the die’s current set of faces and weights.